Sensorica/Sensor-Network/Arduino/MAX31850/readme.txt

 This code uses the scarcely documented function sensors.setWaitForConversion(false).
+It is set to read two sensors but can be scaled easily.
-Please make sure both folders are in your arduino library folder.
+Please make sure both folders are in your arduino library folder before compiling.